openSUSE/doc-ci/README.md

 For official SUSE repositories, all actions below that involve the GitHub web interface should be performed as @suse-docs-bot.
 This avoids creating automated pushes under your own GitHub account name, which may confuse people.
 @suse-docs-bot only needs access to the repo when you upload the key and should be removed from contributor list of the source repo immediately after that.
-If you do not have access to the @suse-docs-bot account, ask @sknorr, @fsundermeyer, @thomas-schraitle, or @taroth21 to perform the below actions for you.
+If you do not have access to the @suse-docs-bot account, ask @fsundermeyer, @thomas-schraitle, or @taroth21 to perform the below actions for you.

 1. To allow for builds to be uploaded into a publishing Git repository, create an SSH key pair that can be used as a deploy key.
     We use an internal repository to hold the SSH deploy keys to make sure they are not lost.